pbreaux/LupSeat2.0/README.md

 ### Build for Mac
 Since Mac has python installed by default, the executable only makes sure lupseat is installed via pip, then calls the lupseat command.
+Note: The mac app can be modified using Automator.
+In essence, it is a glorified shell script.

 ### Build for Windows
 First install lupseat and pyinstaller with python-pip.